Representing Families in St Johns, St Augustine, Ponte Vedra, Orange Park, Fleming Island, and Jacksonville

 In Florida, annuities are exempt from creditors.
 This protection works after receiving the annuity proceeds.
 If funds are withdrawn from the cash value of the annuity, the annuity payments can still be protected if the deposit can be traced back to the annuity.
 This also applies to life insurance.
 While it is recommended that the funds be segregated, for ease of tracing back to the annuity, it is not required.

 Qualified Retirement Plans (401(K), 403(B), Individual Retirement Accounts, College Savings 529 Plans, and Medical Savings Plan are also recognized in Florida as being exempt from the claims of creditors, with some exceptions, and as such, are important asset protection strategies.

 A variety of planning options with trusts, including domestic and offshore trusts, can be utilized to exempt the assets from the claims of creditors, such as an irrevocable life insurance trust.

 The use of entities such as a Florida limited liability company and a Florida limited partnership are popular asset protection techniques.
 Planning strategies can include a layering of entities along with trusts for protection planning.

 Prenuptial or postnuptial agreements between engaged or married couples serves to delineate the ownership of assets.
 It is an asset protection technique in case of divorce or death.
 It can allow one spouse to be able to disinherit the other spouse or limit their rights given to a married spouse in Florida.
 It can serve to exempt one creditor’s reach from the other spouse’s assets.
-It should be considered when the couple have had multiple marriages and/or there is an intent to keep their assets separate for their own children (of prior marriages).
+It should be considered when the couple has had multiple marriages and/or intends to keep their assets separate for their own children (of prior marriages).